mhezzet/client_manger_proposal/README.md

 ### description

-this is a demo app for admin can manage some clients and their associated data i have used express.js as server, ejs as a template engine and mongo as a database server
+this is a demo app that admin can manage some clients and their associated data i have used express.js as server, ejs as a template engine and mongo as a database server

 ### ER - diagram